getredash/website/website/_kb/user-guide/users/profile-pictures.md

 ---
 category: user-management
-parent_category: user-management
+parent_category: user-guide
 title: Adding A Profile Picture
-slug: profile-pictures
 ---

 If you login to Redash with a Google account, Redash will automatically fetch your Google Account profile picture.
 Alternatively, Redash uses [Gravatar](https://en.gravatar.com/) to handle profile pictures.

 Sign up for Gravatar with the email address you used to sign-in to Redash.
-When you're finished making your Gravatar, log out of Redash and then log back in.
-Your profile picture will automatically appear.
+Your Gravatar will appear on Redash within 5 minutes.

 {% callout %}